Raytwo/ARCropolis/README.md

 A Skyline plugin for replacing arbitrary files in Smash Ultimate with files of arbitrary size.
 Made in equal parts by Raytwo and jam1garner, with lots of help from Shadow as well.

-**Warning:**
-* Crashes might sometimes occur after a match, but not for everyone.
-The cause has been narrowed down to numshb files.

 ### Installation

 Copy the content of the zip from the latest release onto the SD so the plugin is in the following folder: